Lilli was originally a cartoon character created by German cartoonist Reinhard Beuthien for a "filler"

-August 12, 1955 Lilli was first sold in Germany, usually found in smoke shops and a few toy stores.
-Later they were
+August 12, 1955 Lilli was first sold in Germany, she was usually found in smoke shops and a few toy stores.
+Later

 prong of metal.
 She was accompanied by a miniature copy of the Hamburg newspaper Bild-Zeitung and the cartoon continued to run in the real journal every Sunday.

 Lilli's entire packaging was designed by Mrs. E. Martha Maar (mother-in-law to the owner of the Hausser company and owner of a doll

 company 3 M Dolls), it consisted of a clear oval tube with the doll on a Lilli round stand as the bottom and a lid.
 The doll is

 unmarked.
 Her stand had her name on it.

 Lilli was produced in 7 1/2 to 8" or 11 1/2" tall, her shoes and earrings are molded on, she has a painted face with side